-Report Recommendations Management's Most Current Response Status () LAMAR UNIVER RSITY Counseling and Special Populations, September 2018 University management should review any current relationships that may be in violation of nepotism rules and take corrective actions.
+кероп Recommendations management's most current Response Status (") LAMAR UNIVERSITY Counseling and Special Populations, September 2018 University management should review any current relationships that may be in violation of nepotism rules and take corrective actions.
 Human Resources will review any current relationships that may be in violation of the institution's Nepotism policy/state law and take corrective actions to ensure compliance with the Nepotism policy/state law.
 Persons Responsible: Dr. Brenda Nichols, Interim Provost and Vice President for Academic Affairs and Jeremy Alltop, Vice President for Finance and Operations Revised Timetable for Completion: May 31, 2021 (was February 28, 2021) Implemented Server Management & Active Directory, July 2019 Issues, recommendations, and management action plans for this audit are actively being addressed.
 The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
 There are two audit recommendations outstanding from this audit.
-The status for these items is: One recommendation: Implemented One recommendation: Implemented One recommendation: TSUS TAC 202 & Cybersecurity, January 2021 for this audit are actively being addressed.
-The details are not p er network security or to the design, operation, or defense of a co his audit.
-The status for these items is as follows: External Audits THECB Compliance Monitoring Desk Review of the Texas Grant, May 2021 students who received awards met all eligibility criteria, inc and registration with selective service.
-The total TEXAS G ce, Access, and Success (TEXAS) Grant Program at Lamar Univ cluding satisfactory academic progress, demonstrated financial r rant funds for the review period were \$7,040,527.
-The THECB c ations and Texas Administrative Code requirements.
-There were need, residency requirements, oncluded Lamar University
+The status for these items is: One recommendation: Implemented TSUS TAC 202 & Cybersecurity, January 2021 ➢ One recommendation: In Progress Issues, recommendations, and management action plans for this audit are actively being addressed.
+The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
+There are eight audit recommendations outstanding from this audit.
+The status for these items is as follows: ➢ Four recommendations: Implemented ➢ Four recommendations: In Progress External Audits THECB Compliance Monitoring Desk Review of the Texas Grant, May 2021 The THECB conducted a review of the Towards EXcellence, Access, and Success (TEXAS) Grant Program at Lamar University to assess whether students who received awards met all eligibility criteria, including satisfactory academic progress, demonstrated financial need, residency requirements, and registration with selective service.
+The total TEXAS Grant funds for the review period were \$7,040,527.
+The THECB concluded Lamar University complied with relevant Coordinating Board rules and regulations and Texas Administrative Code requirements.
+There were no findings resulting from the review.